JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 "The privilege of service immediately follows the discovery of trustworthiness.
 Nothing can stand between you and opportunity for increased service except your own untrustworthiness, your lack of capacity for appreciation of the solemnity of trust.

-"Service--purposeful service, not slavery--is productive of the highest satisfaction and is expressive of the divinest dignity.
-Service--more service, increased service, difficult service, adventurous service, and at last divine and perfect service--is the goal of time and the destination of space.
+"Service—purposeful service, not slavery—is productive of the highest satisfaction and is expressive of the divinest dignity.
+Service—more service, increased service, difficult service, adventurous service, and at last divine and perfect service—is the goal of time and the destination of space.
 But ever will the play cycles of time alternate with the service cycles of progress.
 And after the service of time there follows the superservice of eternity.
 During the play of time you should envision the work of eternity, even as you will, during the service of eternity, reminisce the play of time."

 ### V. The Father's Will